 One of the best ways to help fund graduate school, besides scholarships and financial aid, is by working as a Graduate Assistant (GA).
 There are two types of GA positions available: work for a McIntire professor like helping tutor a class and assist with research, or work for a department (which is what I do).
-As a GA in the Graduate Marketing & Recruiting Office, here’s my perspective on the position:
+Here’s my perspective on working as a GA in the Graduate Marketing & Recruiting Office:

 How did I become a GA?